WA state health officials: 5 people sick from E. coli outbreak linked to romaine lettuce

-Health officials continue to investigate the source of the local patients' sickness and urge people across the state to stay away from romaine lettuce unless they can confirm it was not grown in Yuma, Arizona — where national health experts say the national outbreak began.
+Health officials continue to investigate the source of the local patients' sickness and urge people across the state to stay away from romaine lettuce unless they can confirm it was not grown in Yuma, Arizona — where national health experts believe the national outbreak began.

 Health officials say five people in Washington state have reported sickness from E. coli food poisoning, as part of the widespread outbreak linked to romaine lettuce that has sickened nearly 100 people in about two dozen states.